|

 Chelsea Avenue

-wurde das Album von Steve Jordan (Keith Richards, Jon Spencer
+Produziert wurde das Album von Steve Jordan (Keith Richards, Jon Spencer Blues Explosion).

 Singer Patti Scialfa's new CD was a long time coming — her previous solo release was in 1993.
 But she says husband Bruce Springsteen offered this encouragement: "The record will tell you when it's complete."